router-protocol/router-chain-docs/docs/omnichain-framework/understanding-omnichain-framework/router-chain-middleware-contract/sudomsg.md

 <details>
 <summary><b>HandleIAck</b></summary>

 The sudo message `HandleIAck` has 4 arguments.
-This sudo function gets called when the acknowledgment is received by the middleware contract on the Router chain post-execution of the contract call on the destination chain.
+This sudo function gets called when the acknowledgment is received by the middleware contract on the Router Chain post-execution of the contract call on the destination chain.
 We can handle this sudo request in any possible way or even skip it.
 As you can see in the code snippet, the function `handle_sudo_ack` has been created to handle the incoming acknowledgment request in the cosmwasm contact.
 Each field has its own purpose and meaning in the `HandleIAck` request.

 1. **request_identifier:** The unique and incremented integer value for the outbound request.
 2. **exec_flag:** The execution status flag for the contract call which was made on the destination chain.